san-sei/documents/content/en/docs/prologue/introduction.md

 ### IDmelon Pairing Tool

+IDmelon Pairing Tool is a lightweight desktop application that will help you to pair your smartphone with your PC quickly by scanning a QR code.

-The IDmelon Pairing Tool is available for Windows 10 (or higher) and Mac OS.
-You can download it from [here](https://www.idmelon.com/downloads/).
+{{< alert icon="👉" text="The IDmelon Pairing Tool is available for Windows 10 (or higher) and Mac OS." />}}

-{{< alert icon="👉" text="Only one smartphone can be paired with IDmelon Pairing Tool at a time." />}}

-### Quick Start with IDmelon Pairing Tool
+### Pair your smartphone with PC

+Take the below steps in order to pair your smartphone with
 {{< alert icon="👉" text="The Quick Start is intended for intermediate to advanced users." />}}

 One page summary of how to start a new Doks project.
 [Quick Start →]({{< relref "quick-start" >}})